Welcome to Class 4

-Our class teachers for Year 5 and 6 are Mrs Cooper and Mrs Wellstood.
-Mrs Leddy also supports us with our work.
+Our class teachers for Year 5 and 6 are Mrs Cooper and Mr Vincent.
+Mrs Leddy and Mrs Kitching also support us with our work.

 Class 4 Curriculum Overview

 Activities, Visits & Trips 2018-19

 We had a great time this morning when the year 5’s visited Willington Methodist Church for the Easter Journey.

 Today our year 5 children spent the day at Parkside.
 We had an RE lesson, where we made our own creation stories, did experiments with flames in a chemistry lesson and wrote our own newspaper reports in a Literacy lesson.

 This morning we had a visit from the NSPCC.
 We had an assembly followed by a class workshop.
 We talked about what is acceptable and unacceptable behaviour, how to stay safe and what we should do if we’re ever worried or concerned by anything.

 This afternoon we have had a Parliament afternoon.
 We talked about what Parliament is and the importance of Parliament in the UK.
 We also focused on the 100 year anniversary of woman being granted equal rights to vote (Vote 100).
 We watched videos, created our own equal rights posters and completed fact files about Emmeline Pankhurst from the Suffragettes.

 We had a great day on our trip to the Safer Futures event in Newton Aycliffe.
 We took part in six different workshops which included, the fire and rescue services, the NHS, the RNLI, Northern Powergrid, Durham Police and Durham County Council looking at road safety.